 - The age and number of the children.

-To be able to take all these factors and be able to show that they point towards having one parent removed from a child’s life is next to impossible.
+To be able to take all these factors and show that they point towards having one parent removed from a child’s life is next to impossible.
 If you were even to get to that stage, which, again, is very unlikely, the next issue would be the best interest of a child standard, which is a standard that applies to everything when you talk about a child.

 Even though we have the custody factors I just mentioned, you’ll be hearing things like material and substantial change of circumstances warranting a change of custody.
 That’s all relevant, but all of this is guided by what’s called the best interest of the child.
 Now this goes against sole custody primarily because one, it’s an ambiguous term.
 Judges do everything they can to refrain from giving sole custody in the first place because of everything I just mentioned.
 When they’re left determining a child custody issue they can rely on the best interest and say, “It’s not in the child’s best interest,” because there’s nothing that says what is and what isn’t.
 It differs by circumstance.